OpenSourceEcon/CompMethods/docs/book/struct_est/SMM.md

                 distribution.
 Values below this cutoff have zero probability
-    W_hat     = (R, R) matrix, estimate of optimal weighting matrix
+    W_hat     = (R, R) matrix, estimate of optimal weighting matrix simple    = Boolean, =True if error vec is simple difference, =False if error vec is percent difference

     OTHER FUNCTIONS AND FILES CALLED BY THIS FUNCTION: err_vec2()